 9. SNOOPY WORLD

-How to go there: Ride East Railway MTR to Sha Tin station and take Exit A. Walk through the New Town Plaza shopping mall and you will reach Snoopy’s World within 5 minutes walk.
+How to get there: Ride East Railway MTR to Sha Tin station and take Exit A. Walk through the New Town Plaza shopping mall and you will reach Snoopy’s World within 5 5-minute walk.

 10. PO LIN MONASTERY

 Po Lin Monastery is a Buddhist monastery located in Ngong Ping Plateau on Lantau Island Hong Kong.
-This is also a 5 minutes walk from the Big Buddha.
-We haven’t got the chance to go inside the temple because we were already hungry.
-So, we just took a picture and head to the restaurants beside it.
+This is also a 5-minute walk from the Big Buddha.
+We didn’t get the chance to go inside the temple because we were already hungry.
+Good thing there are restaurants beside it.

-If you got the chance to visit this place, I recommend you trying this “Mixed Vegetables”.
+If you get the chance to visit this place, I recommend you try this “Mixed Vegetables”.
 Just look for the restaurant ( I forgot the name of the restaurant) beside the temple.
-This will be the best food trip experience you’ll ever had. 🙂
+This will be the best food trip experience you’ll ever have. 😁

 11. LADIES MARKET

-This is where you can find various low priced products.
-This is also where I bought “pasalubongs”. 🙂 Always remember not to buy on the first stall you’ll be.
-Our experience was we found much lower price goods as we go along the street.
-You also need to practice your bargaining skill here. 🙂
+This is where you can find various low-priced products.
+This is also where I bought “pasalubongs”.
+Always remember not to buy on the first stall you’ll be in.
+Based on experience, we found much lower-priced goods as we went along the street.
+You also need to practice your bargaining skills here. 🤣

-How to go: Take MTR to Mongkok Station and take Exit E2.
+How to go: Take the MTR to Mongkok Station and take Exit E2.